mendix/docs/content/refguide/error-event.md

 {{% alert type="warning" %}}

-You can only use an error event if an error is in scope: Studio Pro does not accept it if you connect the normal execution flow to an error event, because there would not be an error to re-throw.
+You can only use an error event if an error is in scope: Studio Pro does not accept it if you connect the normal execution flow to an error event, because there would not be an error to pass back to the caller..

 {{% /alert %}}

-In this example, an error is caught while committing an object to the database, and is re-thrown at the error event.
-From outside the microflow, you can catch this error with custom error handling and react appropriately.
+In this example, an error occurs while committing an object to the database.
+It is caught, and the flow continues to the error event where the error is passed back to the caller of the microflow.
 So you can implement your error handling on multiple levels.

 ![](attachments/events/error-event.png)